connectivecpp/chops-net-ip/README.md

 - UDP multicast support is the top priority for the next feature to be implemented.
 - Strand design and support is under consideration.
-- Multiple compiler support is under way.
+- Multiple compiler support is under way, VC++ first.
-- CMake file support is under way.
+- CMake file improvement is under way.

 All tests run, although they are still limited (see next steps and constraints).